You can install OpenCms with Docker (recommended) or manually.

 If you just want to try OpenCms without doing a full local installation, the easiest option is to use the OpenCms Live Demo server.
 The live demo provides a personal OpenCms installation exclusively for you.

 The setup wizard is part of the manual installation of OpenCms if you did not choose the Docker setup.
+Start the setup wizard by pointing your browser to http://localhost:8080/opencms/setup/

 Please note the difference between Setup connection and OpenCms connection:

-The setup connection, as the name suggests, is only used during setup, or more precicely, to initially create the database tables and the database schema for OpenCms.
+The setup connection, as the name suggests, is only used during setup, or more precisely, to initially create the database tables and the database schema for OpenCms.
 The setup connection needs full permissions for the database.
 The credentials are not persisted anywhere but discarded after setup completion.

-The OpenCms connection is used for all database operations during livetime of your OpenCms installation, e.g., to read and write content data or to import modules.
+The OpenCms connection is used for all database operations during livetime of your OpenCms installation, e.g. to read and write content data or to import modules.
 This connection does not need full permissions for the configured database but only read and write permissions.

-The OpenCms connection is persisted in the opencms.properties file to be found in the Tomcat directory {CATALINA_HOME}/webapps/<OPENCMS>/config/.
+The OpenCms connection is persisted in the opencms.properties

-If you later want to change your database connection settings, you can do this in the opencms.properties file.
+If you later want to change your database connection settings, you can do this in the opencms.properties

 The database setting options in the dialog slightly differ depending on which database product is selected.